Have you tried pickled okra? It's delicious and it's simple to make. Find out how here.

 You can also put the smaller ones on a skewer with some cheese cubes and even ham cubes for a great little appetizer your guests can grab with their hands.

 Pickled okra is super healthy.
-Okra is full of nutrients such as vitamin c and k.
-It’s also full of fiber which helps regulate blood sugar and with digestion.
-In addition, the slimy texture in the okra binds impurities in the body and removes them as well as cholesterol from the body.
+Okra is full of nutrients such as Vitamin C and K. It’s also full of fiber which helps regulate blood sugar and digestion.
+In addition, the slimy texture of the okra binds impurities in the body and removes them as well as cholesterol from the body.

 Refrigerator pickled vegetable recipes: